Leaving Ireland and your social security entitlements

 If you want to bring your E104 and U1 with you, you can request your Irish social insurance record for E104 and U1 (pdf) before leaving.
 Processing your application can take some time as the DSP may have to contact your recent employer/s before the E104 and U1 forms can be issued.

 You should send the completed application form to the International Records Section of the Department of Social Protection - see 'Where to apply' below.
-With your application, you must include a copy of your P45, a copy of your P60 and remember to include your address abroad.

 Where to apply